CR1337/LLaMaDoc/README.md

 ## Recronstructing needed data/files

 *If you are one of the lucky persons who got the zip file with all the required files you can just merge the content of the zip file with this repo.
-The directory structrue is the same.*
+The directory structure is the same.*

 ### `github-scraper`